Chanchan011/FuNWallet/README.md

 + **Compile and run:** Compile and run /src/main/java/AuthServer.java.
 Whether you compile it via an IDE or via commandline should not matter.
 You can also manually change the port on which this application runs in the aforemnetioned file.
 + **Verify Operation:** After finish compiling and running the application successfully, move on to Client installation process.
 In order for the application to run smoothly, the client ***MUST*** be able to ping the Server and vice versa.
 Any errors relating to logging in is most likely the result of networking.
 ### Client Installation Process
++ **Installing Prequisite**: Download the source code which is currently located at src/main/java/FunWallet.Client.
+Also remember to install [DOTNET](https://dotnet.microsoft.com/en-us/)
++ **Customization**: Update Server IP address and Port accordingly.
++ **Run Application**: Open commandline, execute *dot net* command to run the application.
++ **Verify Operation**: Check logs in and other features provided by the app.
+Should anything go wrong, make sure to double check data in the database, as well as connectivity between device running client and the server